 - Most tigers were killed by professional or semi-professional hunters using wire cable leg-hold snares.
 They did not hesitate to hunt deep inside national parks.

-- The authors identified poaching as the main source of decline of the Sumatran tiger (more recent studies quoted below claims that this is not the case anymore).
+- The authors identified poaching as the main source of decline of the Sumatran tiger (more recent studies quoted below claim that this is not the case anymore).

 The report also estimated that in the late 90s, early 2000s, about 45 tigers were killed each year.